seyma-tas/Brain-Tumor-Segmentation-Project/README.md

  Source of the dataset: https://figshare.com/articles/brain_tumor_dataset/1512427

- About the dataset: This brain tumor dataset containing 3064 T1 from 233 patients with three kinds of brain tumor: Meningioma (708 slices), Glioma (1426 slices), and pituitary tumor (930 slices).
+ About the dataset: This brain tumor dataset containing 3064 T1 MRIs from 233 patients with three kinds of brain tumor:
+Meningioma (708 slices),
+Glioma (1426 slices),
+Pituitary tumor (930 slices).

 This data is organized in matlab data format (.mat file).
 Each file stores a struct containing the following fields for an image: